Electoral history of Paul Ryan: 2012

 At the 2012 Republican National Convention, Paul Ryan was nominated for vice president by voice vote.

+Nomination

+General election

 The Republican presidential ticket which included Paul Ryan as vice presidential candidate won 195,835 votes (51.65% of the vote) in Wisconsin's 1st congressional district.
 This was almost 5000 votes fewer than his simultaneous congressional run, and a lower percentage of the vote than he won in any of his congressional races for that district.